 We assume that all $L_i$ are very ample by linearity.
-For any nonzero section $s_1$ of $L_1$ over $X$, which is a regular sequence in that $s_1$ is not a zero-divisor Zariski locally over $X$, we have a natural isomorphism
+For any nonzero section $s_1$ of $L_1$ on $X$, which is a regular sequence in that $s_1$ is not a zero-divisor Zariski locally on $X$, we have a natural isomorphism

-Here $Z_1=\div(s_1)$, and the right-hand side is the Deligne pairing with respect to the morphism $Z_1\to Y$.
+Here $Z_1=\div(s_1)$, and the right-hand side is the Deligne pairing for the morphism $Z_1\to Y$.
 Define the norm of the map $[s_1]$ by

 This defines the metric of $\pair{L_1, \cdots, L_{n+1}}$ by induction on $\dim X$.